gremmie/m209/docs/index.rst

 Requirements
 ------------

-``m209`` is written in Python_, specifically Python 3.3.
-It has no other requirements or dependencies.
+``m209`` is written in Python_ 3, specifically Python 3.3.
+At this time it will not run on Python 2.x.

+``m209`` has no other requirements or dependencies.

 Installation
 ------------